janzeteachesit/2017-2018/about.md

 ### The Designed Classroom
-> Re-framing Planning and Teaching as a Design Challenge Documenting what I learn as I attempt to use Design Thinking, Agile and Lean methodologies, Blended Classroom and Social Constructivist paradigms, Project-Based Learning and Going Gradeless to design, iterate, teach and assess during the 2016–2017 school year.
+> Re-framing Planning and Teaching as a Design Challenge Documenting what I learn as I attempt to use Design Thinking, Agile and Lean methodologies, Blended Classroom and Social Constructivist paradigms, Project-Based Learning and Going Gradeless to design, iterate, teach and assess.
 - [The GitHub Repository](https://github.com/janzeteachesit/redefining-the-classroom/), [As a GitBook](https://janzeteachesit.gitbooks.io/redefining-the-classroom/content/), even Drafts, [As Web Pages \(gh_pages\)](https://janzeteachesit.github.io/redefining-the-classroom/), even Drafts, [On Medium](https://medium.com/designed-classroom): (not everything is published, tho')

 ### Variables, Loops and Choice!
 Oh My!